-Hampshire delling will be conducted ahead of any implementation to ensure that Registration expands the right services and/or introduces new services at a nerates income whilst remaining competitive. ----------- ---
+Income modelling will be conducted ahead of any implementation to ensure that Hampshire Registration expands the right services and/or introduces new services rate that generates income whilst remaining competitive. at a --- ------

 The County Council's Serving Hampshire Balancing the Budget consultation (2021-2023) will seek residents' and stakeholders' views on strategic options for funding the Authority's budget gap.
 Where applicable, detailed proposals for making savings will be subject to further, more detailed 'stage two' consultation before any decisions on service specific changes are made.